 Division of Student Affairs

 The mission of the Division of Student Affairs is to support and complement the academic mission of the University by working collaboratively with students, faculty and staff to provide co-curricular programming and services that promotes the intellectual and personal development of our students.
-Through the collaboration of University departments, we are committed to providing a comprehensive university experience that is student-centered and assists in preparing our students development that will enable them to be productive embers of our rapidly changing global economy and society.
+Through the collaboration of University departments, we are committed to providing a comprehensive university experience that is student-centered and assists in preparing our students development that will enable them to be productive members of our rapidly changing global economy and society.
 Through our efforts, we focus on student development on such critical issues as personal responsibility, sense of community, respect for others, appreciation of diversity and ethical citizenship.

 Maintaining mental health is essential for academic success and a productive career.
 The mission of Counseling Services is to help students achieve educational goals, learn problem solving, increase and enhance capacity for satisfying interpersonal relationships, narrow career goals, and make full use of their potential for continued growth beyond the educational experience at ERAU.